-11 Other Course-related Events
+11. Other Course-related Events

-11.1 The Industrial Tour
+11.1.
+The Industrial Tour

 Normally, the JCCU organise an industrial tour during the Easter vacation.
-Destinations have included The Netherlands, Italy, Poland, Canada, Sweden, China and the most recent tour was to the south of France.
+Prior to the pandemic, previous destinations have included Canada, Sweden, China, the south of France, and Singapore.
 All of these tours were very enjoyable, as well as being extremely valuable in terms of the scientific, technical and cultural experience gained.
 The Department is keen to encourage further such initiatives.
 Suggestions should be made via the JCCU.
 Reports and photographs from recent industrial tours can be viewed at www.materials.ox.ac.uk/teaching/tour.html.

-11.2 Summer Vacation Projects in Industry and University Research Laboratories
+11.2.
+Summer Vacation Projects in Industry and University Research Laboratories